-They are the fruit of the walnut, round or ovoid in shape, with a hard and rough skin of a reddish-brown color.
+They are the fruit of the walnut, round or oval, with a challenging and rough skin of a reddish-brown color.

-The edible part of its interior has a particular sweet taste.
+The edible part of its interior has a delightful taste.

 If you find nuts tasty, you are not alone.
 Bacteria in your gut do, too, according to new research.